DenzilGreenwood/studio/docs/firestore-analysis-report.md

 ```

 #### `/users/{userId}/sessions/{sessionId}/messages/{messageId}` - Chat Messages
-Each message represents one exchange in the therapeutic conversation.
+Each message represents one exchange in the consulting conversation.

 ```typescript
 interface ChatMessage {